YANGJUNYAN0715/Computational-Process-Organization_lab1/README.md

 - 24.04.2022 - 2
   - Modify the structure and update README.md
 - 06.05.2022 - 3
-  - Add some functions and use PBT tests and hypothesis tests
+  - Add functions of concat and filter, use PBT tests and hypothesis tests
+- 08.05.2022 - 4
+  - Add functions of empty and reduce, use PBT tests

 ## Design notes